Braun Logo

 Braun Logo 1952

-The inscription’s font was changed to extra bold and less smooth during this period.
+The inscription’s font was changed to an extra-bold, less smooth style during this period.
 The letters acquired clipped and slightly rounded corners.
 Designers stretched the glyphs upward, making them thinner and taller.

 1995 – today